Posts

 Image

 Nov 5, 2016 - HUDSON RIVER from Stockport Landing, started ~2 hours before low tide.
-Partly sunny, temp rising thru the 50s, little wind.
+Partly sunny, temp rising through the 50s, little wind.
 On a mission.
 Short paddle on Stockport Creek then S on the HR.
 Soon into East Flats, the bay was already fairly shallow, it's deeper along the N shore.
 N into a creek (L of a duck blind) to where my GPS had gone overboard 3 days ago.
 After a couple of sweeps I spotted it in ~15" of water & retrieved it.
 Back to the HR & stopped at a sandy beach for lunch at low tide.
 Examined the GPS, put it back together & it worked! after being submerged for 3 days!
 Wind picked up from the NW so headed out.
 Mission accomplished.
 Bald eagles, mergansers, gulls.
 3.2 hours.
 Nov 2, 2016 - HUDSON RIVER downstream from Coxsackie.
 Started ~1.5 hours before low tide.
 Down W shore (light development) past 4 Mile Point to West Flats.
 Was able to find one deep channel into the marsh at low tide.
-Crossed over to Priming Hook & back on E shore (most
+Crossed over to Priming Hook & back on E shore (m...

 LEWEY LAKE & MIAMI RIVER paddling